ME495-Navigation/slam-project-scferro/Tasks.md

-Task A.2 - Create launchfile that shows nuturtle in RViz: COMPLETE Task A.3 - Create a .yaml file with the robot parameters: COMPLETE Task A.4 - Create color prefix for displaying multiple robots: COMPLETE Task A.5 - Create launch file to load multiple robots: IN PROGRESS Task A.6 - Create README for nuturtle_description package: IN PROGRESS
+Task A.2 - Create launchfile that shows nuturtle in RViz: COMPLETE Task A.3 - Create a .yaml file with the robot parameters: COMPLETE Task A.4 - Create color prefix for displaying multiple robots: COMPLETE Task A.5 - Create launch file to load multiple robots: COMPLETE Task A.6 - Create README for nuturtle_description package: COMPLETE

 Task B.1 - Geometry primitives: COMPLETE
 Task B.2 - Geometry unit tests: COMPLETE